JustDr00py/LoRaDB/README.md

 #### Prerequisites
 - Docker 20.10+
 - Docker Compose 2.0+
-- TLS certificates for HTTPS
+- (Optional) Reverse proxy like Caddy or nginx for production HTTPS

 #### Quick Start with Docker Compose